PLAN YOUR VISIT

 Thanks to the generous support from community friends, the Museum is free of charge.

-These tours feature an in-depth and interactive look at a selection of works from the exhibition.
+These tours feature an in-depth and interactive look at a selection of works from the exhibitions.
 Simply check in at the welcome desk before the scheduled start time.

 DROP-IN TOUR HOURS: